SyntaxNova/SyntaxNova/README.md

-Welcome to My GitHub Profile 👋
+<h1> Welcome to My GitHub Profile 👋 </h1>
-Hello there!
-I'm [Your Name], a passionate IT engineering student who loves to explore and learn about new technologies every day.
-This GitHub repository serves as a showcase of my journey through the world of IT, featuring projects, code snippets, and various experiments.
+<p>Hello there!
+I'm <b>SyntaxNova</b>, a passionate IT engineering student who loves to explore and learn about new technologies every day.
+This GitHub repository serves as a showcase of my journey through the world of Technology , featuring projects, code snippets, and various experiments.</p>

 🚀 About Me
 🎓 Studying IT Engineering